Planned L Train Closure FAQs

 - 1st Avenue will become fully ADA accessible with an elevator and additional stairs, as well as a new entrance at Avenue A.

-- 3rd Avenue will be the first pilot station for platform screen doors.
-Additional platform repairs, ADA boarding areas, and other structural repairs will also be made at this station.
+- 3rd Avenue will receive platform repairs, ADA boarding areas, and other structural repairs.

 - Union Square station will receive station capacity enhancements, including additional turnstiles and an escalator to the “L” train platform.